ryman1/keeweb-wiki/FAQ.md

 Q: Will KeePass plugins be ever supported?
 A: No. They are not cross-platform and depends on KeePass libs.
 But I'm planning to support javascript plugins and CSS themes.

-Q: I want to a feature.
+Q: I want a feature.
 A: You can [either open a feature request](https://github.com/antelle/keeweb/issues/new?title=[Feature%20request]%20), or sumbit a pullreq with it (but please, contact the author first, because I have strong opinion against some features, e.g. entry background color).